codemeta/codemeta/codemeta-concepts.md

 CodeMeta crosswalk.

 ### ~~IdentifierNamespace~~
-The authority from which the software identifier was created,  e.g. doi.org, or cran.r-project.org"
+The authority from which the software identifier was created,  e.g. doi.org, or cran.r-project.org

 Usage of this term has been discontinued because it does not appear in any of the schemas in the CodeMeta crosswalk.

 ### Inputs
-Data, configuration or other types of objects used by the software."
+Data, configuration or other types of objects used by the software.

 JSON-LD context name: *inputs*